YoshidomeGroup-Hydration/PorousGen/README.md

 # Licence
-“PorousGen”is available under the MIT License.
+“PorousGen” is available under the MIT License.

 # Citing this work
 If you use "PorousGen", please cite: